Thanoos/go-ethereum/cmd/faucet/README.md

 - `-account.json` is a path to the Ethereum account's JSON key file
 - `-account.pass` is a path to a text file with the decryption passphrase

-The faucet is able to distribute various amounts of Ether in exchange for various timeouts.
+The faucet is able to distribute various amounts of AC in exchange for various timeouts.
 These can be configured via:

 - `-faucet.amount` is the number of Ethers to send by default
 - `-faucet.minutes` is the time to wait before allowing a rerequest